 What is a refund?

-It is what happens when the combination of financial aid grants, loans or scholarships exceeds the amount of Direct Charges (Tuition, Fees, Room, and Board).
+A refund occurs when the combination of financial aid grants, loans, or scholarships exceeds the amount of Direct Charges (Tuition, Fees, Room, and Board).
 Funds not applied to cover education costs (direct charges) result in a financial aid refund paid to the student.

 What is it used for?

 Books, school supplies, computers, calculators, cleaning supplies, transportation home for the holidays, miscellaneous personal items, toiletries, laundry, and other necessary living expenses.